Showing posts with label Benedictine Confederation. Show all posts

 He followed the Rule of St. Benedict, but was far more strict on the subject of poverty.
 Pope Innocent IV approved the order, calling it the Ordo S. Benedicti de Montefano, "Order of St. Benedict of Mount Fano."
 Another difference from other Benedictine groups is the wearing of a dark blue habit instead of black.
 By the time of Sylvester's death, there were almost a dozen monasteries founded along his system.

 Although surviving mostly in Italy, they did send missionaries outside of Europe.
-They currently have missions in Ceylon, the United States, Australia, India, the Philippines, and the Democratic republic of Congo.
-The statues of Sylvester shown here is on the grounds of St. Sylvester's College in Sri Lanka, a boys school founded in 1940 with 6000 students.
+They currently have missions in Ceylon, the United States, Australia, India, the Philippines, and the Democratic Republic of Congo.
+The statue of Sylvester shown here is on the grounds of St. Sylvester's College in Sri Lanka, a boys school founded in 1940 with 6000 students.

 He was canonized in 1598 by Pope Clement VIII, and his feast day is 26 November.